yashmadan123/FabConRTITutorial/Lab_Files/Exercise-3.md

     ![](media/E3T3S1.png)

-    >**Note:** If your Lakehouse is using Schemas you will see the schema db under the folder Tables. right-click the schema dbo and select the option New table shortcut from the context menu.
+    >**Note:** If your Lakehouse is using Schemas, you will see the schema db under the folder Tables.
+Right-click the schema dbo and select the option New table shortcut from the context menu.

 1. Select **Microsoft OneLake**.